eujuliu/restaurant-api/docs/guide/user/change-user-password.md

 #### New password is weak

-If the new password is weak, you will get a `InsecurePasswordError` error and `400` status code with the following error message:
+If the new password is weak, you will get a `InsecurePasswordError` error and `400 Bad Request` status code with the following error message:

 ```json
 {